 If someone is low in body weight and eats a lot that is probably not Binge Eating Disorder.
 If they are staying low body weight because they do other “compensating” behaviors that is a different kind of eating disorder most likely Bulimia Nervosa.

 Eating frequently because you are growing, expending energy, or just plain hungry is not Binge Eating Disorder.
 Binging is sneakier than that.

 What factors do make it Binge Eating Disorder?

-The Binge eater feels badly when they do it.
+The Binge eater feels bad when they do it.

-People with Binge eating Disorder may eat alone so others do not see how much they eat.
+People with Binge-eating Disorder may eat alone so others do not see how much they eat.
 This behavior reminds me of the alcoholic sneaking drinks.
 The Binge Eater does not want others to see them binging.
-The may eat in solitary, hide the evidence and they feel guilty or ashamed of what they do.
+They may eat in solitary, hide the evidence, and feel guilty or ashamed of what they do.

 Binge eaters lose control of their eating.

 This loss of control takes many forms.
 The binge eater eats fast, very fast.
 They eat more than they want.
 They can’t stop eating even when they are overfull.
 They may keep on eating to the point of feeling sick to their stomach.

 One of the defining features of this disorder is the tendency to eat huge amounts of food in a short period of time.
 A binge eater will eat enough food for two or three people and do it in 2 hours of mealtime or less.